redhat-developer/odo/docs/file-reference/index.md

 ## preStartObject

-> preStart events are executed as init containers for the project pod in the order they are specified.
+PreStart events are executed as init containers for the project pod in the order they are specified.
 The devfile command's `commandLine` and `workingDir` become the init container's command and as a result the devfile component container's `command` and `args` or the container image's `Command` and `Args` are overwritten.
 If a composite command with `parallel: true` is used, it will be executed sequentially as Kubernetes init containers only execute in sequence.

 ## postStartObject

-> postStart events are executed when the Kubernetes deployment for the odo component is created.
+PostStart events are executed when the Kubernetes deployment for the odo component is created.

 ## preStopObject

-> preStop events are executed before the Kubernetes deployment for the odo component is deleted.
+PreStop events are executed before the Kubernetes deployment for the odo component is deleted.

 # Universal objects